 This is the first time I talk about money here but it’s really important.
 And I think it’s even more important during 20s.

 I was the kind of girl who was saying that it’s better to enjoy life than to save money.
 But it was always complicated at the end of the month.
 I didn’t think that I went out really often or even that I bought a lot of clothes but at the end of each month, I didn’t save any money.

 Then I started to become a minimalist and my perception of things changed.
 I bought a lot less clothes or things for home but I didn’t really see the difference until I looked seriously into my spendings.

-There was one thing that make me realize that I over spent my money.
+There was one thing that make me realize that I overspent my money.
 It’s when I sold my clothes or old smartphones, computers and so on.
 I’ve realized how much money I spent on them and how much money I sold them for… And it really made me sick!

-The first time I heard about financial independence was on an YouTube video.
+The first time I heard about financial independence was on a YouTube video.
 It was the first time that I heard the F.I.R.E expression (Financial Independent Retirement Early) and I have to admit that retire early is something that seduced me right away!
 Ahah!

-I read a lot of blog posts about it and the number one book to read when you’re interested in FIRE movement is Your Money or Your Life.
+I read a lot of blog posts about it and the number one book to read when you’re interested in the FIRE movement is Your Money or Your Life.
 I devoured this book!
-It really opened my eyes on the hours that I spend on my work and how I spend my money, even on holidays!
+It really opened my eyes to the hours that I spend on my work and how I spend my money, even on holidays!
 I realized that during vacations we were mostly aiming to rest and relax far from work, not really aiming to explore a new country.

 It’s been two months since I started paying attention to my spendings and my mindset about it has changed.
 I now save 3 times more money each month!